Identifying Chern numbers of superconductors from local measurements: Results

 We emphasize that our protocol has fundamental limitations in the sense that it cannot determine the Chern numbers of all mathematically possible class D Hamiltonians, because almost all of these Hamiltonians strongly violate the symmetries, smoothness or locality constraints of physical systems.
 Rather, it provides a practical approach for classification of topological states, in particular in topological designer platforms.
 Because the key property of topological superconductors is an integer-valued topological invariant which is insensitive to many system details, one might expect that the amount of experimentally accessible information can be sufficient for probabilistic determination of the invariant, and our protocol provides a way to efficiently extract and utilize the essential information for that purpose.

 In real systems the shapes and sizes of the samples will not be exactly as planned, and it can therefore be beneficial to generate training data using various shapes and sizes of samples and then use padding to make the input fit the neural networks’ requirements or to introduce strong disorder near the system boundary.
-Moreover, in the bulk of the material the LDOS is fairly featureless, and therefore one could probably transform the measured LDOS map of a physical system in a smart way to fit the input size of the neural network by cutting and reconstructing an LDOS map of suitable size.
+Moreover, away from the boundary the low-energy LDOS of a topological superconductor is fairly featureless, and therefore one could probably transform the measured LDOS map of a physical system in a smart way to fit the input size of the neural network by cutting and reconstructing an LDOS map of suitable size.